With over 1000 species, Uganda

-offers the highest concentration of birds in Africa and is the most
+Uganda offers over 1000 species, the highest concentration of birds in Africa, and is the most

 Warblers and Kivu Ground Thrushes skulk